Calibrating Scientific Foundation Models with Inference-Time Stochastic Attention: Bayesian Optimization Routine for Tuning

 \section{Bayesian Optimization Routine for Tuning $\nu$}

 This appendix gives the practical optimization procedure used to calibrate the stochastic-attention concentration parameter $\nu$.
+In the main text $\nu$.
 In the main text, $\nu$ is selected by minimizing the calibration loss $\mathcal{L}_{\mathrm{SA}}(\nu)$ over an admissible integer search domain $\Xi\subset\mathbb{N}$.
-Here we describe how that optimization is carried out in practice when only noisy Monte Carlo estimates of the loss are available.
+Here, we describe how that optimization is carried out in practice when only noisy Monte Carlo estimates of the loss and the stochastic-deviation scale are available.